interglobalvision/text-adventure/story.md

 ---

-###[9a] Brice Bischoff - Night Drive
+###[9a] Brice Bischoff - 'Night Drive'

 There is a large black steel frame on some wide stucco pedestal in the corner of the room.
 Streched within the frame is a kind of plastic screen or scrim with a few thin blue and yellow colored strokes gesturing across it.
-'They're like spray paint," you think, or some remainder of a photographic process.
+'They're like spray paint', you think, or some remainder of a photographic process.

 On the floor by your feet, more toward the center of the room, is a small white pedestal with a projector pointed toward the screen.
 The projector is throwing a parade of greyscale images onto the screen in front of you.
 The images meander from left to right at different speeds and depths.
 The images are photographs from the street.
 You think how they are so reminiscent of the streets of Los Angeles, but that many streets in many cities could yield images like these.
 The way the projected images play with the colored strokes is very friendly as they crest and intersect.